Sunday, April 21, 2013

 “The Audubon Caper is a page-turner.”

 This TRUE story is filled with SEX and LIES.
 I LOVED IT.
-I believe all the accounts in this exciting mystery are true and that the facts are all there... but am I right?
+All the accounts in this exciting mystery are true, and the facts are there.
+Am I right?
 I DON'T KNOW!!!

 R. Murry's The Audubon Caper is a fast-paced story.
 There are so many things going on in this creative non-fiction tale.
-One of the greatest things about this book is that it's based on a true story…
+One of the most extraordinary things about this book is that it's based on a true story…

-I was meaning to pick "Audubon Caper" for some time, but the moment I peeked into the sample chapter I knew I have to read this book.
-It gripped me from the very beginning, the author's way to address the reader in the friendly conversational way of someone telling you his story…
+I had been meaning to pick "Audubon Caper" for some time, but the moment I peeked into the sample chapter, I knew I had to read this book.
+It gripped me from the very beginning, the author's way of addressing the reader in the friendly conversational way of someone telling you his story…

 Mr. Murry writes so smoothly that the story flows from past to present without a ripple.
-His scenes of sex and drugs are reminiscent of the activities of that era but are written in such a way as to add to the story instead of becoming a major piece of it.
+His scenes of sex and drugs evoke the activities of that era but are written to add to the story instead of becoming a major piece of it.

 Do you want to read a book that you can't put down?
 Do you want a book that will grab you by the seat of the pants and will not let you go?
 The Audubon Caper by R. Murry is just the book for you.
 In this true-crime

-tale, Roy Murry has pulled it all together into a fast past adventure tale.
+tale, Roy Murry has pulled it all together into a fast-paced adventure tale.

-Debbie wrote: "I've just finished this book and its brill!
-Will keep you guessing until the end and the author's notes are also intriguing."
+Debbie wrote, "I've just finished this book, and it's brilliant!
+It will keep you guessing until the end, and the author's notes are also intriguing."

-The Audubon Caper can only be found on Amazon Kindle E-books US https://amzn.to/2ShFH40
+The Audubon Caper can only be found on Amazon Kindle E-books US amzn.to/4hPwfgM